opencleveland/philly-pope-map/README.md

-# philly-pope-map
+# rnc-map
 everything in its right place

 A central resource for all geographic information related to the RNC in Cleveland 2016.

-Based on the philly-pope-map
+code based on the philly-pope-map

 ##Thank you